Language-Aware Distillation for Multilingual Instruction-Following Speech LLMs with ASR-Only Supervision: Experiments

 \subsection{Experimental Setup}

 All experiments were conducted on 4 NVIDIA H100 GPUs with an effective batch size of 288 (24 per GPU with gradient accumulation of 3).
 We train using DeepSpeed ZeRO Stage~2 and BF16 mixed precision.
 We use a linear warm-up for the first 400 steps followed by cosine annealing with a peak learning rate of $5.6\times10^{-5}$.
-Optimization is performed with AdamW ($\beta_1=0.9$, $\beta_2=0.999$) and early stopping with a patience of 6 validation checks.
-Validation is performed every 2000 optimizer steps, and 30K training steps take approximately 80 hours of training.
+Optimization is performed with AdamW ($\beta_1=0.9$, $\beta_2=0.999$) and early stopping with a patience of 6 validation checks (2000 steps).
 We initialize the Whisper encoder, projector, and LLM from pretrained HuggingFace checkpoints.
+To ensure fair comparison, all systems are evaluated using the same prompts, judge model, and scoring protocol.